hemanth/palmai/README.md

 # palmai
->PaLM API client

-`palmai` is an interface for interacting with Google's Generative Language API.
+> An interface for interacting with Google's Generative Language API.

 ## Installation